Immexxx/serving/tensorflow_serving/tools/docker/README.md

  DA: This confirms that the server loads and runs the trained model successfully!

- You can do a Cntrl-C on the server terminal to stop the server
+ You can do a Cntrl-C on the server terminal to stop the server. ps -ef will tell you if the server is running or not.